hirorih/schoolwork-cs188/README.md

-# CS188 Artificial Intelligence (in progress)
+# CS188 Artificial Intelligence
 An introductory course to AI.
+URL(https://inst.eecs.berkeley.edu/~cs188/fa18/index.html)

 ### The Pac-Man Project in Python
 Apply an array of AI techniques to playing Pac-Man.